Being WordPress experts, we get to develop some fantastic website and Ecommerce solutions for our clients.

 Not only are our filters faster to render, they allow us to utilise Elastics built in features.
 For example, we are now able to render a price filter that lets users choose what price rage they want their product to be in.

-We can also sort the aggregations into a tree structure and allow developers to specify the depth of the filters:
+We can also sort the aggregations into a tree structure and allow developers to specify the depth of the filters, and on top of that, if you only want to view products that are in stock, you can.

 Our filters allow our clients to choose what filters they wish to show per category page, something we were not able to do before.
 We also implemented a solution for filtering through AJAX.
 We then went another step further and threw in infinite scrolling on all categories and shop pages so users don’t need to take that extra step to view more products.
 We also made products easier to find by adding autocompletion to the search bar.

 That’s a 87.85% speed increase, without compromising any functionality.